 “Find a penny, pick it up.
 All day long you’ll have good luck!”
 Preschoolers are attracted to bright shiny pennies, but over time, they lose that polished look.
-Invite the children to help you create a magic solution to make tarnished pennies look new again.
-(This activity can be found in the October Fireflies® Curriculum Guide, p.
-47).
+Invite the children to help you create a magic solution to make tarnished pennies look new again!

 Caution: Supervise this activity closely to prevent children from placing coins in their mouths.

 Provider note: Pennies created before 1982 were composed mostly of copper.
 After 1982, they were made with mostly zinc.
 However, even new pennies are coated with copper, so this activity should work with pennies from any year.

 Step 1: Measure 2 T. of vinegar and pour it into a zippered plastic bag.

 Step 2: Measure 1 tsp. of salt and pour that into the bag with the vinegar.

 Step 3: Seal the bag and shake the mixture until the salt has dissolved.
 Open the bag, and choose three or four tarnished pennies to toss inside.
 Reseal the bag and shake vigorously for about 15 seconds.

 Step 4: Open the bag and remove the pennies.
 Rinse them really well under running water, and wipe with a paper towel.